-- 6 strategic goals updated and confirmed by the City Council each February. - 956 FTEs dedicated to providing the highest level of service to the City, including 35 new FTEs proposed for FY 2018. - \$64 million in growing sales tax revenues that help fund the City's operations and transportation and economic development projects. - \$54 million in property tax revenues that pay for the debt service payments and help fund core City services including fire, police, parks, library, and streets. - \$138 million for capital improvement projects to maintain, expand, and improve the City's trails, parks, facilities, streets, and utilities. - Construction and operations of bond projects approved by voters in 2013 including a Public Safety Training Facility, a new Fire Station, and trail expansions. - \$12.5 billion in taxable assessed value, a 9.9% increase from FY 2017's \$11.3 billion.
+- 6 strategic goals updated and confirmed by the City Council each February. - 956 FTEs dedicated to providing the highest level of service to the City, including 35 new FTEs proposed for FY 2018. - \$64 million in growing sales tax revenues that help fund the City's operations and transportation and economic development projects. - \$54 million in property tax revenues that help fund core City services and debt for fire, police, parks, library, and streets. - \$138 million for capital improvement projects to maintain, expand, and improve the City's trails, parks, facilities, streets, and utilities. - Construction and operations of bond projects approved by voters in 2013 including a Public Safety Training Facility, a new Fire Station, and trail expansions. - \$12.5 billion in taxable assessed value, a 9.9% increase from FY 2017's \$11.3 billion.
 This growth reveals that Round Rock remains a popular destination with continued residential and commercial growth.